The following is a list of admissions policies and application policies.

 - Personal statement

 - Addenda (as required/prompted by the application)

-- GRE score report showing all valid and reportable scores (only accepted and required from applicants without a valid LSAT score)
+*GRE score report showing all valid and reportable scores (only required from applicants without a valid LSAT score).

 Application Review Process